 The Technology

-The Quench Launcher holds the promise to dramatically transform launch cost.
-Other technologies have been explored, but each has critical defects in practice or materials science that has made them either a nonstarter or a failed strategy for a robust high velocity mass driver.
+Our Quench Launcher holds the promise to dramatically transform launch cost.
+Other technologies have been explored, but each has critical defects that has made them a failed strategy for a robust high velocity mass driver.

 THE Quench Launcher